Can my new business lease a car?

 Once a credit check has been performed, an additional check may be carried out on the director/directors.
 If the company does not have a good credit score, a director’s guarantee may be required in order to lease a vehicle.
 This means they act as a guarantor throughout the duration of the lease.
 If the payments are not maintained by the business, the director could then become responsible for the outstanding balance.

-New businesses and companies with bad credit may be asked to commit more money upfront as a down payment.
-This gives the finance company more protection in the event of a default at a later stage, your account manager will discuss this with you.
+New businesses and companies with bad credit may be asked to commit more money upfront as an initial payment.
+This gives the finance company more protection in the event of a default at a later stage.
+Your Account Manager will discuss this with you.

 Why should I lease a car for my new business lease?